Sentience-Robotics/lucy_ros_packages/lucy_bringup/README.md

 - Two micro-ROS agents (for RP2040 controllers on left and right arms)
 - ROSBridge WebSocket server (for web interface communication)
 - Camera publisher node (for vision system)
+- Audio capture and playback nodes (for stereo microphones and speakers)
 - Web control panel interface

 ## Quick Start